The Moral Foundations Reddit Corpus: Discussion

 \section{Discussion}

-Moral rhetoric and framing has been shown to be predictive of various important pro-social and anti-social behaviors.
+Moral rhetoric and framing have been shown to be predictive of various important pro-social and anti-social behaviors.
 Several NLP methods have recently been proposed for capturing and categorizing moral sentiment based on textual data \citep[for a review see][]{atari2021chapter}.
 However, this is a subjective sentiment analysis task for which training data plays a vital role.
 To facilitate further research in this domain, here we introduced the MFRC, a collection of 16,123 Reddit comments annotated for 8 categories of moral sentiment, and provided a number of baseline results for different NLP models trained to predict moral sentiment.

-The MFTC was introduces in 2020, and so far this corpus has already facilitated multiple lines of research in both NLP and the social sciences.
+The MFTC was introduced in 2020, and so far this corpus has already facilitated multiple lines of research in both NLP and the social sciences.
 We believe Reddit's distinct linguistic and social structure, along with MFRC's methodological and theoretical updates, allow for potential new research that can both improve and expand the applications of MFTC.
 Specifically, the increased character limits on Reddit compared to Twitter is important for the more naturalistic expressions of moral rhetoric and its potential impact on the performance of classification models.
 While social media often provides large amount of data needed for training NLP models, with respect to sentiment analysis of moral language, the paucity of moral rhetoric in some domains \citep{atari2022} makes it difficult to gather sufficient amounts of training data \citep{hoover2020moral}.
 Given Reddit's longer posts, models trained on the MFRC may perform better in out of domain tasks, especially in longer documents (e.g., articles or speeches compared to tweets).
 Further, the distinct subreddit communities allow for the study of group linguistic dynamics.
-For example, shifts in moral language over time associated with a hashtag on Twitter may show the evolving general public opinion on a topic, while shifts in moral language in a particular subreddit may reflect the shift in opinion of a particular group.
-This is important in respect to accounting for the downstream group behaviors associated with moral language use such as the voting behaviors.
-Moreover, the increased anonymity on Reddit can facilitate research into the gap between identity-linked and publicly-expressed moral concerns, such as on Facebook or Linkedin, and anonymous expressions of moral values, as posted on Reddit.
+For example, shifts in moral language over time associated with a hashtag on Twitter may show the evolving general public opinion on a topic, while shifts in moral language within a particular subreddit may reflect the changing views of a specific community.